rkooyenga/oiagj-sheets/README.md

 Still a work in progress as different product ranges have different sort challenges and rules.
 Once I figure them all out from day to day production use I can clean up the logic.
 For now though the core issue is solved for +99% of relevant daily tasks with no serious unexpected result or bugs.
 Added some minor formatting / aesthetic stuff too.

-*Cannot show the daily use examples, input data, screenshots, etc. in any detail for company secret / non-disclosure reasons.*
+> Note: Cannot show the daily use examples, input data, screenshots, etc. in any detail for company secret / non-disclosure reasons.

-I'm beyond rusty on Excel.
+> Aside: I'm beyond rusty on Excel.
 To be honest I've been on Linux so long I haven't used Windows or Microsoft stuff in over a decade so this is my first time writing something in VBA probably since before John Frusciante last quit the Red Hot Chili Peppers 😮

 by [**Ray Kooyenga**](https://github.com/rkooyenga)